Kevin Lasagna: Early career

 Born in San Benedetto Po, Lasagna started his career with Governolese near his home town.
 In 2012, Lasagna signed for Serie D team Cerea and scored 7 times in 35 games throughout the 2012–13 season.
-Lasagna joined Este for the 2013–14 and scored 21 times in 33 games making him one of the most sought after players of the lower leagues.
+Lasagna joined AC Este for the 2013–14 season and scored 21 times in 33 games making him one of the most sought after players of the lower leagues.

 Carpi

 In July 2014, Lasagna joined Serie B side Carpi.
 Lasagna made his Serie B debut on 13 September, as a substitute in the 1–1 draw against Crotone.
 On 15 November 2014, Lasagna scored his first Carpi goal, wrapping up a 5–2 win against Cittadella, to send Carpi to the top of Serie B.

 In January 2017, it was announced that Lasagna would join Udinese for the 2017–18 season and finish the 2016–17 season with Carpi.
 Udinese reportedly paid Carpi a transfer fee of €4.5 million plus possible bonuses.